Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 ```

-Copy and paste these codes to Ride console, after run code, we get transaction Id, wait little bit to see waves available on your account.
+Copy and paste the codes to Ride console, after running the codes, we will get a transaction Id, wait a while to see the waves token available in your account.
 <img src="img/transfer.png" alt="transfer"/>

+## Step 4.
+Deploy dAppp Script (smart contract)

 Now we will deploy escrow dapp script to this account.
 - Create dapp script by clicking on (+) icon and select dapp script
-- Open file `src/main/resources/script.ride` and past it to Ride IDE
+- Open file `src/main/resources/script.ride` and copy / paste it to Ride IDE
 - Click on Deploy Account Script button
 - Click Add sign button to sign for transaction
 - And then final click on publish to deploy contract.
 <img src="img/deploy-contract.png" alt="transfer"/>

-After finish deploy you can check on explorer script is attached to account, script tab.
+After the deployment, you can open the explorer to check the script is attached to the account.
 <img src="img/explorer.png" alt="explorer"/>

 ## Step 4.
-Integrate with smart account with WaveJ API
+Integrate with smart contract with WaveJ API

+See how to have a Springboot based Java applicaiton to interact with Waves smart contracts.

+### Exploer the Java application

+Open the workspace that contrains the Escrow dApp and use the CDE to exploer the Java application.

 ### Update configuration

-Open file `src\main\resources\application.properties`
+From the CDE, open the Springboot configuration file `src\main\resources\application.properties`
 - Update NODE_URL field to your node url
 - Update BUYER_PK with correct private key of address with some waves in it
 - Update BUYER_PK with correct private key of address with some waves in it

-## Run app
+## Step 5.
+Run Escrow dApp

+Open a terminal in the CDE to run the application.

 ```
 cd waves-dapp-sample-01
 mvn clean spring-boot:run` to run application
 ```

-If you view java code you can see, withdraw transaction is sign by both buyer and seller, if there is only one signature, transaction could not make.
+From the java code, you can see that withdraw transaction needs to be signed by both buyer and seller, if there is only one signature, the transaction would not be done.

 ```java